NickyMateev/IS-Introduction-to-Programming/Week07/README.md

 **Example of a program which prints the doubled values of the elements in an array:**

-The following program will demonstrate most of the things we learned about here.
-You'll also see a very good practice on how to initialize an array with a constant variable(which is allowed by C++).
+The following program will demonstrate most of the things we learned about arrays.
+You'll also see a very good practice on how to create an array using a constant variable for its size(which is allowed in C++, and which is recommended to do when creating arrays).
 ```c++
 #include <iostream>
 using namespace std;